 A: There are a variety of sponsorship opportunities for individuals or for congregations, organizations or companies.
 Click here to learn more.

 Q: How do I apply to the Habitat homeownership program?

 A: Candidates for a Habitat home must meet and follow strict qualification guidelines.
 Review the guidelines at Program Qualifications before starting your application.

 Your Habitat homeownership application can be entered online at your convenience at this link Homeownership Education .

-Read down the page until you find the blue button “Click Here to Pre-Qualify for the Homeownership Program”.
+Once you have reviewed the guidelines and qualifications, click the blue button “Click Here to Pre-Qualify for the Homeownership Program”.
 This will take you to the login for your homeownership application.

 Q: What are the requirements for the Habitat homeownership program?

 A: Families must show that they are willing to partner with Habitat Metro Denver, must demonstrate a need for housing, and must have the ability to make a monthly mortgage payment based on 30% of their gross (before taxes) monthly income.
 For more information about the program criteria, please visit our Program Qualifications page.

 Q: How long does the application process take?

 A: Families can expect an initial response to their online application within 10 business days.
 Families selected into the Homeownership Program can expect to move into newly constructed homes in approximately 9 months and into renovated homes in approximately 3 months.